ankowals/saf/README.md

 	17 Fix relative path (relative to project dir) path to jdbc drivers in \src\test\java\config\framework\framework.config 18 Install autoIt
 	19 restart or log out and log in so changes done to the system will be visible

-Please note that points 14 to 19 are optional and required only in case web automation or jdbc or windows native apps automation is going to be used.

 ----------------------------------